If you transport a puppy in a car without a crate, ensure that your puppy is 100% secure when traveling.

 It’s the ideal solution for when a bigger puppy wants to hurtle over the seats to reach you.

 It will also protect him from flying forward if you brake suddenly or are involved in a car accident.

-You don’t then need some degree to attach them to your car.
-They’re customized to fit all vehicle types.
+You don’t need some degree to attach them to your car because they’re customized to fit all vehicle types.

-This safe product allows your pet to be comfortable on the road.
-Some of them have also been crash-tested.
+This safe product also allows your pet to be comfortable on the road; some have also been crash-tested.

 Of course, they are better suited to smaller puppies.

-Most of them have a wireframe, allowing compression of the carrier.
-If your ultimate destination is the airport, it can be pushed down to fit under the plane seat.
+Most of them have a wireframe, allowing compression of the carrier, and the pet carrier can be pushed down to fit under the plane seat.

-An accident is inevitable if you’ve got a puppy tumbling around on the back seat or your lap.
-How to transport a puppy in a car without a crate requires you to check out all the other very worthwhile alternatives.
+To transport a puppy in a car without a crate requires you to check out all the other worthwhile alternatives.